-London was a significant writer of the early twentieth century; his most notable works include include Call of the Wild and The Sea Wolf.
-But more than that, he was also a photographer (referring to his images as human documents) and the camera was to become his inseparable companion on adventures and assignments all over the world.
+London, author of Call of the Wild and The Sea Wolf. was also a photographer (referring to his images as human documents) and the camera was his inseparable companion on adventures and assignments all over the world.
 This book presents a wide selection of his photographs, accompanied by passages taken from some of his greatest works, of fiction and journalism: essential milestones in which London became witness to the great events of his time, their contours expanding and emerging from the human documents of The People of the Abyss, the Russo-Japanese War, the San Francisco earthquake and the incredible voyage of the Snark.
 (Adapted from publisher’s description)

 Davide Sapienza is an Italian writer, translator, and journalist.

 Toward the end of the eighteenth century, Ji Xiaolan, widely regarded as the most eminent scholar and foremost wit of his age, published five collections of anecdotes and discourses on the interaction between the mundane and spirit worlds, and purely earthly life stories and happenings.
 Settings range from the milieux of peasants, servants, and merchants to those of governors and ministers, and extend to the far reaches of the Qing empire.
 They include pieces comparing comedy and tragedy, cruelty and kindness, corruption and integrity, erudition and ignorance, credulity and skepticism. (adapted from publisher’s website)

 David E. Pollard was Professor of Chinese in the University of London and later Professor of Translation in the Chinese University of Hong Kong.
 His books include The True Story of Lu Xun (2002), Zhou Zuoren: Selected Essays (2006), and The Chinese Essay (1999).

 by Wena Poon